 - 57 Minutes – The time it took for the emergency department to decide to admit the patient to the time of the patient’s departure.

-- 86 Minutes – The time the individual remained at the emergency room from their arrival to their discharge after being seen by the medical team.
+- 86 Minutes – The time the individual remained in the emergency room from their arrival to their discharge after being seen by the medical team.

 - 20 Minutes – The time from when the patient arrived in the emergency room until they were diagnosed by a qualified medical professional.